nelvadas/spark-with-graalvm/README.md

 ### Dataset
-This tutorial shows a Spark job that handle that compute and retreive the Top Ten Words in a large File For testing puprose we are creating a 10G file using the utility script
+This tutorial shows a Spark job for computing and retreiving the Top Ten Words in a large distribuate Text File stored in Hadoop HDFS.
+For testing puprose we are creating a 10G file using the utility Makefile script
 ```
 $ make large.txt

+$ ls -rtlh

-$drwxr-xr-x  8 nono  staff   256B 10 mar 05:21 wordcount-spark-scala
+drwxr-xr-x  8 nono  staff   256B 10 mar 05:21 wordcount-spark-scala
 -rw-r--r--  1 nono  staff   5,0K 10 mar 05:25 README.md
 drwxr-xr-x  9 nono  staff   288B 10 mar 06:38 wordcount-spark-java
 -rw-r--r--  1 nono  staff    59K 11 mar 12:55 lorem.txt